Step 1

 • Decided on a timetable

-• Draw up functional and technical specifications
+• Drafted functional and technical specifications

 Here are 3 keys to making your ERP project a success: